chenxingqiang/secret-learn/doc/modules/array_api.rst

 target encoded to numerical values in :class:`~xlearn.preprocessing.TargetEncoder`.
-`X` is then explicitly moved to GPU to improve the performance of :class:`~xlearn.linear_model.Ridge`. `y` cannot be transformed by the pipeline (recall jax-sklearn pipelines do not allow transformation of `y`) but as :class:`~xlearn.linear_model.Ridge` is able to accept mixed input types, this is not a problem and the pipeline is able to be run.
+`X` is then explicitly moved to GPU to improve the performance of :class:`~xlearn.linear_model.Ridge`. `y` cannot be transformed by the pipeline (recall secret-learn pipelines do not allow transformation of `y`) but as :class:`~xlearn.linear_model.Ridge` is able to accept mixed input types, this is not a problem and the pipeline is able to be run.